knative/docs/docs/versioned/admin/admin-overview.md

 - Using ConfigMaps

     Store and manage configuration data as key-value pairs.
 ConfigMaps are frequently used to tune platform-wide behavior.
 Most of the Knative ConfigMaps are in the `knative-serving` and `knative-eventing` namespaces.
 Their settings apply to all the relevant Knative components in all namespaces.

-- Applying resources with the `kubectl` CLI

-    Apply updated YAML manifests, as opposed to ConfigMaps, to the cluster using standard Kubernetes workflows.

 - Using the Knative Operator